EOSgithub/linked-blog-starter-md/EH - Relic System.md

 > _"Listen up, rookie.
 When I started this whole 'hunter' business, I thought a sharp blade and sharper wit would see me through.
 Turns out, when you're facing down what we do, you need a bit more oomph.
-So we learned to take their power—rip it right out of their still-twitching corpses and bind it to steel and bone._
+So we learned to take their power—rip it right out of their still-twitching corpses and bind it to steel and bone...
+It ain’t pretty, but it works.
+And out here, that's all that matters._
 >
 > _Welcome to the Hunt, kid."_
 >